gokhanntosun/adaptive-equalization/README.md

 # adaptive_eq
--This repository includes implementations of RLS(Recursive Least Squares) and LMS(Least Mean Squares).
+-This repository includes implementations of RLS(Recursive Least Squares), LMS(Least Mean Squares) and a Monte Carlo simulation.
+Results are presented as SNR vs. BER plot.

 --------------------------------------------------------------------------------------------------
 NOTES---------------------------------------------------------------------------------------------